hamidahoderinwale/odl-training-data/README.md

    ```

    **Note**: The Python Prisma client is optional.
 Model ingestion works automatically via direct Prisma access.

+   **Troubleshooting**: If `npm run setup` fails with "prisma-client-py: command not found", this is expected.
+The Python Prisma client generation is optional.
+Just run `npm run db:generate` instead to generate the Node.js client, which is sufficient for the web application.

 3. **Initialize database:**
    ```bash